-One of the key findings explored in the Playbook is that clean growth alone does not guarantee fossil displacement.
+One of the key findings explored in the 2030s Net Zero Playbook is that clean growth alone does not guarantee fossil displacement.
 The timing of net zero is determined by whether critical systems move together fast enough: clean generation; transmission, interconnection, and distribution; storage, flexibility, and reliability replacement; fossil retirement governance; finance and capital repricing; workforce and project throughput; demand growth landing on ready clean systems; and biosphere restoration aligned with planetary boundaries.
 When these remain synchronized, current growth rates can drive system transition while in parallel ensuring fossil phase-out.
 When they do not, clean and fossil systems expand in parallel, and timelines slip.

 Introductory Substack Essay: “Why Net Zero Isn’t Moving Fast Enough—and What It Would Take to Reach It by the Late 2030s.”